artcore-c/Cerebrum/cerebrum-backend/README.md

 ## Accessing the VPS

-You’ll need SSH access to your VPS to install, configure, and manage the backend service.
+You’ll need SSH access (or remote management via a web terminal if your VPS provides it) to your VPS to install, configure, and manage the backend service.

 Typical usage:
 ```bash